openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 #### Trust Frameworks

-RPs indicate the trust frameworks that they support using the `trust_frameworks` parameter.
+RPs indicate the types of trust framework that they support using the `trust_frameworks` parameter.

-* `trust_frameworks`: An object that contains the definitions of each trust framework that the RP supports.
 These are hints to the reader (software) of the metadata informing it how to programmatically determine if the RP can be trusted.
-If the reader understands the trust framework type, then it knows how to programmatically determine if the RP is a member of the identified scheme by using the methods particular to the trust framework.
+If the reader understands the trust framework type, then it knows how to programmatically determine if the RP is a member of the identified trust domain by using the method(s) particular to the trust framework type.
 If the reader does not understand the trust framework type, then it does not know how to programmatically determine if the RP can be trusted.

-Each trust framework definition contains the following parameters:
    * `trust_frameworks`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a URI that unambiguously identifies one type of trust framework that the RP supports, for example, https://openid.net/specs/openid-connect-federation-1_0.html or https://train.trust-scheme.de/info.
 The precise contents of this JSON object are determined by the trust framework itself.